What is migrant worker exploitation?

 If you are in immediate physical danger, call 111 and ask for Police.

-All migrants are entitled to minimum employment rights
+Your minimum employment rights

-As an employee you have the right to:
+Migrant employees have the right to:

-- written employment agreements,
+- written employment agreements

-- minimum wage if you’re 16 years or older,
+- minimum wage, if you’re 16 years or older

-- paid rest breaks,
+- paid rest breaks and unpaid meal breaks

-- sick leave, bereavement leave, parental leave, and domestic violence leave,
+- sick leave, bereavement leave, parental leave, and domestic violence leave

-- public holidays,
+- public holidays